joeel561/OnlyFood/README.md

 # OnlyFood

-Recipe App with Symfony & Vuejs
+Recipe App with VueJs Symfony to create new recipes & you can plan them for the week & also get a shopping list of it.
+This App will also be published when it's finished :)